Get to Know M.M. De Voe

 If you're interested, here's more about her name and why the "M".

 She returned to Texas for her last year of high school and took on her first paid writing assignment as PR Rep for JETS (the Junior Engineering and Technical Society).
 The junior engineers she befriended there gave her a lifelong love of science and wordplay.
 She then won an Optimist Club scholarship by writing an essay and got the hell out of Texas for college.
-(She loves Texas, but the way one might love a rich and personable aunt who is constantly expressing disapointment in one's lifetstyle choices).
+(She loves Texas, but in the way one might love a rich and personable aunt who is constantly expressing disappointment in one's lifestyle choices).

-It was the late 1980s.
+It was brilliant.

-Back at college, she took a form-poetry writing class and submitted her final project, a vilanelle, to a national poetry magazine's contest.
+Back at college, she took a form-poetry writing class in her senior year and submitted her final project, a vilanelle, to a national poetry magazine's contest.
 She won $1,000 and got an A. Still, she was not convinced she was a writer.
 She was far more interested in performance and politics.
 Her senior year weekends were spent in Washington DC, where she and other Lithuanians would demonstrate for Freedom for the Baltic States.

 Once, she was dressed in white with a big black tear painted on her face and wrapped in chains in front of the White House lawn, and a middle-aged lawyer sneered at her.
 "Hell will freeze over before Lithuania is free," he said.
 "You're wasting your time."

 Not two months later, on March 11, 1990, Lithuania declared its independence from the Soviet Union.
 M graduated in May of that year and moved to New York City, having won a spot at the American Musical and Dramatic Academy.
 Two years later, she was a married, working actress in New York.